dhladky/nexus-release-staging-repositories/README.md

 ## Installation

+- find the zip bundle corresponding to your Nexus release version
 - shut down Nexus
 - expand the bundle zip file to sonatype-work/nexus/plugin-repository folder
 - on Mac/Linux set the file access permissions so Nexus can access the files.
 Example: